ANU-WALD/dea_training/README.md

 Dates and Location: 3 sessions to be held between August and December 2019. _(course dates will be anounced soon)_

-See the full [Program](./program.html) for a complete description of the contents.
+See the [Program](./program.html) for a complete description of the contents.

 ### Support or Contact